Yuanyun-Yong/Android-App/README.md

     - "Create" (leads to the day the event is on) and "Delete" (leads to the Home page) buttons
   - View Calendar page:
     - Overview of the months in the year
+    - Months that have passed are "greyed out"
 */